Wolf's Head Society: Old Hall

 The original tomb, or Old Hall, was erected within months of the founding.
 The older academic department societies met originally for decades in rented quarters near campus.
 Skull and Bones opened its tomb in 1856, more than two decades after its founding.
 Scroll and Key did likewise; it opened its tomb in 1869 more than two decades after the society's founding.

-The former domicile is located at 77 Prospect Street, across the street from the Grove Street Cemetery, was a Richardsonian Romanesque building commissioned for the Phelps Trust Association and designed by the architectural firm McKim, Mead and White.
+The former domicile, located at 77 Prospect Street, across the street from the Grove Street Cemetery, was a Richardsonian Romanesque building commissioned for the Phelps Trust Association and designed by the architectural firm McKim, Mead and White.
 It was completed in 1884.
 It was purchased by the university in 1924, rented to Chi Psi fraternity (1924–29), Book and Bond (defunct society) (1934–35), and Vernon Hall (now Myth and Sword) (1944–54).
 It currently houses the Yale Institution for Social and Policy Studies.

 A building with narrow windows, the domicile was noted as "the most modern and handsomest" of same purpose structures by The New York Times in 1903.
 The building was erected in 1884 soon after the founding members secured financing.